 Pros of linoleum flooring

-Linoleum floors are very durable and they have warranties that stretch as far as 25 years.
+Linoleum floors are durable, and they have warranties that stretch as far as 25 years.
 A linoleum floor that is well taken care of can last up to 40 years.

-The materials used to make linoleum floor are environmental friendly in that when their lifespan ends they can be burned to produce eco-friendly fuel.
+The materials used to make linoleum floors are environmentally friendly in that when their lifespan ends, they can be burned to produce eco-friendly fuel.
 The remains can also be put in a landfill since they are bio-degradable.

-Linoleum floors tend to repel dust and dirt as opposed to other flooring options that gather dust and dirt particles.
-This property goes a long way to help those people who are allergic because they will not be in fear of always stepping on dirt and dust-laden floors that trigger the allergies.
+Linoleum floors tend to repel dust and dirt, unlike other flooring options that gather dust and dirt particles.
+This property goes a long way to help those allergic people because they will not fear stepping on dirt and dust-laden floors that trigger the allergies.

 Regularly maintained and well-installed linoleum floors are usually the best option for moisture-prone floors such as the bathroom and the kitchen.
 This is because the linoleum floor is impenetrable.

-Do you need a floor that is comfortable underfoot and is warm all year long even during the unbearable winters?
+Do you need a comfortable floor underfoot and is warm all year long, even during the unbearable winters?
 Then linoleum floor is your answer.

 During its manufacture, different pigments are always added to the floor to suit different designs and patterns.
-The beauty with these pigments is that they always take a long time before fading as opposed to vinyl and laminate floors.
+The beauty of these pigments is that they always take a long time before fading, unlike vinyl and laminate floors.
 The pigments are always applied deep up to the wear layer.

 Cons of linoleum